scotthosking/scott-hosking.github.io/index.md

 **2011/01** - Co-founded and became board member for the [Cambridge Centre for Climate Science](https://www.climatescience.cam.ac.uk/) (CCfCS)

-**2009/12** - Joined British Antarctic Survey (BAS) as a _"Global Climate Modeller"_, tenured/open-ended position ~equivalent to Post-doctoral Research Associate
+**2009/12** - Joined British Antarctic Survey (BAS) as a _"Global Climate Modeller"_, tenured/open-ended position

 **2009/09** - Submitted PhD Thesis, [_"The impact of deep convection on the structure of, and transport through, the tropical tropopause layer"_](https://ethos.bl.uk/OrderDetails.do?uin=uk.bl.ethos.604249), University of Cambridge, UK

-**2005/09** - Started PhD at the University of Cambridge, UK, under the supervision of [Prof John Pyle FRS](https://www.ch.cam.ac.uk/person/jap12).
+**2005/10** - Started PhD at the University of Cambridge, UK, under the supervision of [Prof John Pyle FRS](https://www.ch.cam.ac.uk/person/jap12).
 Funded by the [NERC e-Science Programme](https://nerc.ukri.org/research/funded/programmes/escience/)